ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/basic/plot_basic_example.rst

 =========================================================
-Basic usage example of ``imbalanced_ensemble``
+Train and predict with an ensemble classifier
 =========================================================

-This example shows the basic usage of the ensemble estimators (:class:`imbalanced_ensemble.ensemble.under_sampling.SelfPacedEnsembleClassifier`, :class:`imbalanced_ensemble.ensemble.under_sampling.RUSBoostClassifier`, :class:`imbalanced_ensemble.ensemble.under_sampling.EasyEnsembleClassifier`, :class:`imbalanced_ensemble.ensemble.under_sampling.BalancedRandomForestClassifier`, :class:`imbalanced_ensemble.ensemble.over_sampling.SMOTEBoostClassifier`,
+This example shows the basic usage of an :mod:`imbalanced_ensemble.ensemble` classifier.
-:class:`imbalanced_ensemble.ensemble.over_sampling.OverBaggingClassifier`,
-) in :mod:`imbalanced_ensemble.ensemble` module.

-We also show how to use the :class:`imbalanced_ensemble.visualizer.ImbalancedEnsembleVisualizer` to visualize and compare different ensemble classifiers.
+This example uses:

+    - :class:`imbalanced_ensemble.ensemble.SelfPacedEnsembleClassifier`

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-24
+GENERATED FROM PYTHON SOURCE LINES 13-18

 .. code-block:: default